 Lydia Sweatt is a writer who loves balancing her article/blog time indoors with a healthy dose of nature.
 She bikes, hikes, and identifies edible plants along the way.

-- How to Get the Right Size for YouTube Shorts
+YouTube Shorts Dimensions: How to Get the Right Size for Vertical Content

 - Aspect ratio: 9:16 (creates the vertical format)

 - Resolution: 1920 pixels by 1080 pixels (standard length-by-width ratio for vertical content)

 Mobile Optimization: The 9:16 aspect ratio aligns perfectly with the portrait mode feature inside most smartphones.
 It offers a full-screen viewing experience without any black bars, making it ideal for mobile-first audiences.